dennisthomas/openai-apps-sdk-examples/totalwireless/server/README.md

 The server provides the following widgets:

-1. **visible-plans**: Displays Visible mobile plans in a carousel view
+1. **totalwireless-plans**: Displays Total Wireless mobile plans in a carousel view
-2. **visible-devices**: Displays Visible smartphones and wearables in a carousel view
+2. **totalwireless-devices**: Displays Total Wireless smartphones and wearables in a carousel view
+3. **totalwireless-stores**: Interactive store locator with filtering by state and city

 ## Building